Reduce your LCD or Plasma TVs Energy Use

 CNET has a good description of how they test power usage.
 After they calibrate the set to optimal setting, it almost always uses less power.
 A top rated Pioneer Plasma TV used 40 less watts of power when calibrated.
 This translates to $13 or more a year power savings.
 Use a Killawatt to measure before and after power use.
 People have save $30 to $60 a year with picture adjustments.

-If you are buying a new HDTV, be sure to look for a green LCD TV.
-Energy Star 3.0 standards requires less than 1 watt of power usage when the TV is off and has a formula for maximum energy use based on screen size.
-Look for this mark on any TV you purchase.
+If you are buying a new HDTV, be sure to look for a green LCD TV that consumes less power.
+Energy Star 5.0 standards went into effect in 2012 and requires less than 1 watt of power usage when the TV is off and has a formula for maximum energy use based on screen size.
+The latest specification lowered the amount of power an Energy Star HDTV could consume from the previous 4.0 standard.
+Look for the latest Energy Star logo on any TV you purchase.

 Make sure the mounting apparatus on your LCD or plasma TV is secure.
 Make sure other furniture such as book cases are moved away from the flat screen TV so children cannot climb and reach the TV.